shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

     >Cheerio is subset of core jQuery which is basically used to do DOM manipulations.
 3. ### File-System
     >It is a Node.js module that allows you to work with the file system of your computer.

 ## Project Setup

-* Create a folder.
+1. Create a folder.<br/>
-* Open the folder from your terminal.
-Make sure you have NodeJS installed.
+2. Open the folder from your terminal.
+Make sure you have NodeJS installed.<br/>
-* In your terminal, run  `npm init`.
+3. In your terminal, run  `npm init`.
 This will create a `package.json` file inside your folder.

 ## Installing the dependencies
 As we have three dependencies, we need to install them.
 Run the following commands in the terminal.</br>